 Update: The #PullUpOrShutUp initiative is challenging brands to share the number of Black employees currently employed at the corporate and executive level and many of them are rising to the occasion.

 Sharon Chuter's brand, Uoma Beauty, was first to lead the charge, revealing that her workforce is currently 58% Black.
-Mented Cosmetics and The Crayon Case also revealed that both companies currently 100% Black-owned and occupied.
+Mented Cosmetics and The Crayon Case also revealed that both companies are currently 100% Black-owned and occupied.

 Other brands took the opportunity to acknowledge areas of improvement in their diversity efforts.
 Versed revealed a 6% Black staff, and Milk Makeup is currently at 9%.
 Many of them also pledged to continue to make internal changes including supporting the career advancement of current employees and creating opportunities for future prospects.